Maggie Brown (singer): Career

 In 1995, Brown established her own independent record label Mag Pie Records.
-Brown published her first album "From My Window" in 1995.
+Brown published her first album From My Window in 1995.
 It was nominated for a Chicago Music Award for Best Jazz CD in 1995.
 In 1996 she was nominated for another Chicago Music Award for Best Jazz Performer.
-In 1998, Brown performed at the Schomburg Center in 'Harlem', New York City with her father Oscar Brown Jr. In 1999, Brown does a vocal duet with Abby Lincoln on the album "Wholly Earth", released on the Verve label.
+In 1998, Brown performed at the Schomburg Center in Harlem, New York City with her father Oscar Brown Jr. That same year, she did a vocal duet with Abby Lincoln on the album Wholly Earth, released in 1999 by the Verve label.
 She has performed duets with Jonathan Butler, on Urban Knights album, Urban Knights II.
 Brown has a traveling one-woman show called 'Legacy'.
 Her one-woman show chronicles the history and evolution of African American music.
 The show encompasses a wide range of musical forms and genres.
-She has toured for over 19 years with her one-woman show, "Legacy: Our Wealth of Music".
+She has toured for over 19 years with her one-woman show, Legacy: Our Wealth of Music.
 She uses art to educate the young and the old about life, history, and music.
-She collaborated with Abbey Lincoln on a 1999 album called 'Wholly Earth'.
 In 2015 the Brown family, and Maggie and Africa Brown performed at the naming of Harper Street, between 52nd and 53rd as Oscar Brown Jr. Way.

 In 2016, Brown and her sister Africa Brown worked together to revive the Blue Gargoyle; a Hyde Park community center.
 The community center closed in 2009.
 It provided job training, social services, family counseling, music and art training.
 The art center dates back to 1965.
 The Brown sisters have developed community-based shows.
 Which is similar to the work that their father did giving exposure to young talent.
 In 1967 Oscar Brown Jr. collaborated with members of the Blackstone Rangers.
 The Blackstone Rangers a Gang in Chicago.
 They collaborated and created a musical called "Opportunity Please Knock".
 The first weeks of the show about 8,000 people attended which was performed at The First Presbyterian Church of Chicago.